Why renovation can be the right track

 - Changing out receptacles and light switches

 Restoring a classic Altbau apartment to its former elegance can be gratifying work, and many have distinctive historical details and original features which are worth preserving.
+However, many Altbaus need serious updating.
+From smaller refurbishments such as replacing energy-wasting windows, to big repairs like removing toxic building materials, Altbau restoration can take a serious amount of work.
 You should also keep in mind that some Altbau apartments are historically protected, and may have certain development limitations or specific maintenance obligations.
 Check to see if your apartment is listed under ‘Denkmalschutz’ or ‘Milieuschutz’ and research potential restrictions before you begin renovation work.